-If you paid qualified college tuition expenses in tax year 2010, complete all sections of Form IT-272 that apply to you.
-For the credit, transfer the amount from line 5 or line 7 to the appropriate line on Form IT-150 or Form IT-201.
+If you paid qualified college tuition expenses in tax year 2011, complete all sections of Form IT-272 that apply to you.
+For the credit, transfer the amount from line 5 or line 7 to the appropriate line on Form IT-201.
 For the itemized deduction, see Part 4 on Form IT-272.
 Attach your completed Form IT-272 to your return.